- What a Dog's Liver Does

 Investigate these symptoms to determine their cause, and be proactive about your dog's liver health before they show these symptoms or as soon as you notice the symptoms.

-What is Liver Disease in Dogs?
+What is Liver Disease and Chronic Liver Disease in Dogs?

 Symptoms of liver disease in dogs include: